-There will be two closed book exams: One midterm exam (worth 25%) on Thursday, February 28, during class and a final exam (worth 30%) on Wednesday, May 8, 2019, noon-2 pm (tentative date).
+There will be two closed book exams: One midterm exam (worth 25%) on Thursday, March 5th, during class and a final exam (worth 30%) on date TBA.
 Please, mark the dates in your calendars.
 If you cannot attend class on the scheduled exam dates, do not sign up for this course.
 A list of important formulae will be provided for the exam.
 Some guidelines and sample questions will be posted on Canvas.